 ● Perform additional faculty duties assigned, including but not limited to supervising students during carpool, lunch, advisory, recess, and so forth.

-● A Bachelor’s or Master’s Degree in History, Social Science, or a related field and/or certification to teach Social Studies at the Middle School level.
+● A Bachelor’s or Master’s Degree in dance or dance education, and/or certification to teach dance at the secondary school level.

 ● Creativity in lesson design that balances content, skill, and student self-direction through the use of a variety of instructional methods.